To download a printable version of this page, please click here.

 Because vision problems are possible, people with 18p- should have regular eye exams.
 In some cases, surgery may be required to treat strabismus or ptosis.

-Babies, toddlers, and children with 18p- may have more ear infections than other children.
+As mentioned above, many children with 18p- are at risk for both conductive and sensorineural hearing loss.
+In some cases, the conductive hearing loss may be caused by recurrent ear infections.
 Ear infections may lead to hearing problems if left untreated.
 Therefore, it is important to identify and treat ear infections.
 Most of the time, medicine is prescribed to treat the ear infection.
 Some children may require surgery to insert tubes in the ears to reduce the number of ear infections.

 Because there is a risk for hearing loss due to the ear infections, people with 18p- should have regular hearing screening.
 This will help find and treat hearing loss early.

 Heart defects are found in about 25% of babies with 18p-.
-There are several different kinds of heart defects that have been diagnosed in babies with 18p-.
+As mentioned above, tetralogy of Fallot in particular has been linked to a specific region on 18p.
+However, there are other types of heart defects that have been reported in babies with 18p- as well.
 There doesn’t appear to be a specific type of heart defect that is more commonly associated with 18p-.

-Because heart defects are more common in babies with 18p- than in those without 18p-, an echocardiogram (ultrasound of the heart) may be recommended to look for defects.
+Because heart defects are more common in babies with ring 18 than in those without ring 18, an echocardiogram (ultrasound of the heat) may be recommended to look for defects.

 Gastrointestinal and Other Abdominal Changes